ellikiiski/Fossil-pollen-climate-reconstruction-tools/README.md

 ## Tools for fossil pollen based climate reconstructions

-In this repository, you find the scripts used in my Master's thesis \[insert name here\] (2026) from the University of Helsinki.
+In this repository, you find the data and scripts used in my Master's thesis \[insert name here\] (2026) from the University of Helsinki.
 The thesis itself is available \[insert link info here\].
+In the study we reconstructed the Holocene climate in northern Europe using fossil pollen data as a proxy.

+### Data

+#### Harmonized fossil pollen data

+One big data csv coming here

+#### Reconstructed temperature values

+One big data csv coming here

+### Code

 *DISCLAIMER*: The code here is written during summer 2024 has not been kept up to date.
 Also, the level of documentation and clarity of the code varies.